 Virginia Tech

 Higher Education Opportunity Act

 Middleburg Campus

-Fire Safety Annual Compliance Report for 2015
+Fire Safety Annual Compliance Report for 2016

 The Middleburg residential facility is located at the Middleburg Agricultural Research and Extension (MARE) Center in Middleburg, Virginia.
-The facility, which belongs to the Virginia Tech Foundation, is located on a 420-acre farm and consists of 7 stand-alone ranch style houses (800/800A is a two story house with two separated living spaces).
+The facility, which belongs to the Virginia Tech Foundation, is located on a 420-acre farm and consists of 8 residents, (7 stand-alone ranch style houses and one two story house with two separated living spaces and addresses 800/800A).
 Each house includes a basement equipped with washer and dryer, a full bathroom and kitchen along with a dedicated front and backyard.
-Within the past four years renovation work, which included roof repair and replacement, interior repairs and replacement of electrical wiring, has been completed for all of the houses.
+Within the past six years renovation work, which included roof repair and replacement, interior repairs and replacement of electrical wiring, has been completed for all of the houses.